-Daniel Bowman Jr. is the author of A Plum Tree in Leatherstocking Country, his debut collection of poems (Virtual Artists Collective: Chicago, 2012) and Beggars in Heaven: A Novel.
+Daniel Bowman Jr. is the author of A Plum Tree in Leatherstocking Country, his debut collection of poems (Virtual Artists Collective: Chicago, 2012).

 His work has recently appeared in several books, including How to Read a Poem (TS Poetry, 2014) and Not Yet Christmas: An Advent Reader (Seedbed, 2014), and in publications such as The Adirondack Review, American Poetry Journal, Art House America, Books & Culture, Cha: An Asian Literary Journal (Hong Kong/London), The Cresset, Christianity Today, Image Journal’s Good Letters, Istanbul Literary Review (Turkey), Main Street Rag, The Midwest Quarterly, The Northern Agrarian, The Other Journal, Pyrta (India), Rio Grande Review, Saint Katherine Review, Seneca Review, and many others.

 Born in Dover, Delaware, he was raised in Mohawk, New York, where he attended Gregory B. Jarvis High School.
 He holds a BA in English/Secondary Education from Roberts Wesleyan College, an MA in Comparative Literature from the University of Cincinnati, and an MFA in creative writing from Seattle Pacific University.

 He has taught writing at Monroe Community College of the State University of New York, and at Houghton College.
 He lives with his wife Bethany and their two children in Hartford City, Indiana.
 He is Associate Professor of English at Taylor University.